Hurricane forecast: Meteorologists predict busy 2022 season, strong storms - NewsBreak

 An average year has 27 hurricane days and 69.4 named storm days, the CSU meteorologists said.
 In 2022, they expect there to be 35 hurricane days and 90 named storm days.

 The reason the team expects a more active storm season than usual has to do with the current La Niña conditions, which are lasting longer than expected.
-La Niña is expected to transition to an “ENSO-neutral” pattern (meaning neither La Niña nor El Niño conditions) sometime in the fall, but it seems unlikely that we’ll switch to an El Niño pattern in time for hurricane season.When will La Niña end?
+La Niña is expected to transition to an “ENSO-neutral” pattern (meaning neither La Niña nor El Niño conditions) sometime in the fall, but it seems unlikely that we’ll switch to an El Niño pattern in time for hurricane season.Oklahoma County Sheriff’s Office searching for man suspected of fracturing teen’s face to intimidate the teen’s father

 “El Niño typically reduces Atlantic hurricane activity through increases in vertical wind shear,” explained CSU researchers Philip Klotzbach and Michael Bell in their report , but that seems unlikely in 2022.